Edvinkajen/ESP32-Breathalyzer/README.md

 We chose to build a breathalyzer, since it integrates these domains well:
 - A fuel-cell ethanol sensor requiring analog amplification and conditioning
 - A microphone airflow detector
-- An ESP32-S3 microcontroller handling UI, timing, measurements, WiFi, and dta storage
+- An ESP32-S3 microcontroller handling UI, measurements, WiFi, digital signals, and data storage

 The final system is a battery-powered, WiFi-enabled breathalyzer with OLED display, Web dashboard, and data logging.